Virgo-Alpha/Menta/README.md

 ## Features

-- Feature 1: [Description]
-- Feature 2: [Description]
-- Feature 3: [Description]
 - App functionality: Complex Implementation of CRUD functionality and display of data
 - Authentication: Multi-level user access accomodated for admin and students.
 Middleware used to restrct routes' access
-- Deployment: [Site was Successfully deployed and well structured code as available via remote repository with readme file, commits, etc.]
+- Deployment: Site was Successfully deployed and well structured code as available via remote repository with readme file, commits, etc.
+- Student and Admin Dashboards
+- User Profiles
-- ...
+- Reports

 ## Setup